nation3/law/Constitution.linked.md

 The DAO might modify the Designated Smart Contracts, or incorporate new Smart Contracts to the Designated Smart Contracts, in order to enforce law on Ethereum.

 ### Law Enforced by Court
-a) The DAO might create, amend and dismiss legislation that will bound the Supreme Court in their rulings and thus the Citizens too.
+a) The DAO may create, amend and dismiss legislation that will bound the Supreme Court in their rulings and thus the Citizens too.
-#) The DAO might not create legislation that contradicts this Constitution.
+#) The DAO may not create legislation that contradicts this Constitution.
-#) The DAO might not create legislation with retroactive effect.
+#) The DAO may not create legislation with retroactive effect.
 #) An assessment of the impact of legislation shall accompany every creation, amendment or dismissal of laws.
 #) All creation, amendments or dismissal of laws shall argument how their enactment would increase the North Star Metrics.
 #) New legislations will entry into force of law [%Opt-out Window for New Laws] after they have been approved by the DAO, unless determined differently in they body.
 Citizens will only be legally bound by a law [%Opt-out Window for New Laws] after such law passes.
 If they wish to opt-out from being bound by such law, they shall renounce their Citizenship.